-Whether natural or manmade, large or small, disasters and emergencies can have a dramatic impact on your company’s infrastructure, profitability, and ultimately your ability to keep your doors open.
-In fact, almost 40% of small businesses do not re-open after a major natural disaster.
-If you don’t want to fall victim to this statistic, you need a solid plan in place before disaster strikes.
+Whether natural or manmade, large or small, disasters and emergencies can have a dramatic impact on your company’s infrastructure, profitability, and ultimately, your ability to continue to run and grow your business.

-Some aspects of your small business emergency action plan are dictated by local, state, or federal law.
+To begin, some aspects of your small business emergency response plan will be dictated by local, state, or federal law.
 The U.S. Occupational Health and Safety Administration (OSHA), in particular, details required emergency response guidelines for any business with more than 10 employees.

 Fortunately, OSHA offers extensive online tools that can help you follow their standardized guidelines, including fire safety requirements, evacuation plan regulations, and expectations for emergency preparedness kits for your facility.